-No one applies for a business loan with the intention of not paying it back.
-But the reality is that not all businesses succeed and, therefore, not all debt is paid back.
+Generally, people don’t apply for a business loan with the intention of not paying it back.
+But the reality is that not all businesses succeed and, therefore, not all debt that businesses take on is paid back.
 Lenders know this, which is why they created personal guarantees.

-A personal guarantee is a legal promise made by an individual— the personal guarantor—to repay credit issued to their business using their own personal assets in the event that the business is unable to repay the debt.
+A personal guarantee is a legal promise made by an individual to repay credit issued to their business using their own personal assets in the event that the business is unable to repay the debt.
 Business loans with personal guarantees attached are typically unsecured loans because they are not collateralized through your business’s assets, such as commercial property or inventory.

 A personal guarantee is usually signed during the loan application or approval process.
 It’s not uncommon for small business owners to use a personal guarantee since they are invested in the success of their business.
 Plus, they may not be able to qualify for a loan without one.

-Under a personal guarantee, a creditor has legal claim to the personal assets of the guarantor.
-This can include checking accounts, savings accounts, cars, real estate, and other liquid assets.
-A small business owner seeking to provide a personal guarantee for credit will typically need to provide their own credit history and financial background, along with their business’s credit information.
+Under a personal guarantee, a creditor has a legal claim to the personal assets of the guarantor.
+This can include checking or savings accounts, cars, real estate, and other liquid assets.
+A small business owner seeking to provide a guarantee for a loan will typically need to provide their own credit history and financial background, along with their business’s credit information.

-The benefit of a personal guarantee is that if you have a lot of personal assets, it mitigates the risk of the lender, which can lead to more credit and better terms.
-Well-established businesses with a long credit history may be able to acquire financing without a personal guarantee.
+The benefit of a personal guarantee is that if you have a lot of personal assets, it mitigates the lender’s risk, which can lead to more credit and better terms, like lower rates.
+Well-established businesses with a long credit history may be able to acquire financing without a guarantee.

-Now that we are familiar with what a personal guarantee is, let’s take a look at the two different types of personal guarantees: unlimited and limited.
+Now that we’re familiar with what a personal guarantee is, let’s take a look at the two types of personal guarantees: unlimited and limited guarantees.

 When you sign an unlimited personal guarantee, you are agreeing to allow the lender to recover 100% of the loan amount in question, plus any legal fees associated with the loan through whatever means they have to.

 For example, if you still owe $50,000 and default on the loan, and your lender spends $5,000 in legal fees to gain a judgment in their favor, you will then owe $55,000, which can be legally taken from any part of your finances in order to make good on the loan.

-These guarantees are called unlimited for a reason.
-They offer you as the borrower basically zero financial protection if your business isn’t as successful as you planned.
+These guarantees are called “unlimited” for a reason.
+They offer you as the borrower little-to-no financial protection if your business isn’t as successful as you planned.

-As the name suggests, limited personal guarantees set a dollar limit on what can be collected from you as the borrower in the event that you default on your loan.
+On the other hand, limited personal guarantees set a dollar limit on what can be collected from you as the borrower in the event that you default on your loan.